Vicci Martinez: Performances on The Voice

 According to her Voice coach, CeeLo Green, after her appearance on the show in 2011, Martinez signed a record deal.
 Her EP, Come Along, was released on May 1, 2012, followed by her Universal Republic album Vicci on June 19 of the same year.

 Her 2012 chart hit, "Come Along", a cover of a 2001 single from Swedish recording act Titiyo, featured Cee Lo Green.
 Though the song was a top 20 hit throughout Central Europe, it was not released in the U.S. or U.K. The song peaked at #20 on the Adult Alternative Airplay chart and #17 on the Adult Top 40 chart.

 On May 1, 2015, Martinez self-released her album, I Am Vicci Martinez.

 In 2018, after being discovered by the casting director via a google search, Martinez played inmate Daddy on season 6 of the Netflix series Orange Is the New Black.
 Martinez also appeared in the seventh and final season.

 Personal life

-Martinez is a lesbian.
-In July 2018, it was confirmed that she is in a relationship with her Orange Is the New Black co-star Emily Tarver.
+Martinez identifies as lesbian.
+She has been in a relationship with her Orange Is the New Black co-star Emily Tarver since July 2018.